eclipse-openj9/openj9/README.md

 [![License](https://img.shields.io/badge/License-APL%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)

 We're not sure which route you might have taken on your way here, but we're really pleased to see you!
-If you came directly from our website, you've probably already learned a lot about Eclipse OpenJ9 and how it fits in to the OpenJDK ecosystem.
+If you came directly from our website, you've probably already learned a lot about Eclipse OpenJ9 and how it fits into the OpenJDK ecosystem.
 If you came via some other route, here are a few key links to get you started:

 - [Eclipse OpenJ9 website](http://www.eclipse.org/openj9) - Learn about this high performance, enterprise-grade Java Virtual Machine (JVM) and why we think you want to get involved in its development.
 - [AdoptOpenJDK website](https://adoptopenjdk.net/releases.html?variant=openjdk9-openj9) - Grab pre-built OpenJDK binaries that embed OpenJ9 and try it out.